-If you only have two days to spend in Acadia National Park, you want to maximize your time.
+If your schedule only allows for two days in Acadia National Park, you’ll need to maximize your time.
 Here’s a sample itinerary of what to do in the park:

 - Visit the Hull’s Cove visitor center to start your visit.

 - Afternoon- drive the rest of the loop road and plan on a hike to stretch your legs.
-Bubble Rock or the Beehive Trail are two of the most popular hikes in Acadia national Park.
-Weather permitting, visit Cadillac mountain for sunset.
-After sunset, go into Bar Harbor for dinner and to walk around to see the boats at the marina and sights.
+Bubble Rock or the Beehive Trail are two of the most popular hikes in Acadia National Park.
+Weather permitting, visit Cadillac Mountain for sunset.
+After sunset, go into Bar Harbor for dinner and to walk around to see the boats at the marina.

 - Morning- Cadillac Mountain for sunrise if you are brave enough to get up at 4 am.
 Finish driving the park loop road if you didn’t drive it all yesterday.
 Visit Jordan Pond House and walk some of the trails around the pond.
 You can also access the some of the Carriage Roads from this area.

 - Afternoon- Drive to the southwest part of the island to see the Seawall area of the park.
 Near the campground are some hiking trails and picnic tables.